 If you are working under an employer, one tangible thing you can do today regarding how to maximize your income is to evaluate what opportunities you have for promotions, raises, and increasing your benefits.
 This may involve simply reading your company policies or setting up a meeting with upper management to review where you stand and what is required of you in order to move up.
 Some key questions to ask are:

-• Since so much has changed since the pandemic, you may find that company policies and opportunities for promotion have changed due to extenuating circumstances.
+• Since so much has changed since the pandemic and now current employment continuing to decrease, you may find that company policies and opportunities for promotion have changed due to extenuating circumstances.
 Doing an honest review with your employer about how things may have changed will allow you to see the big picture of how this may affect your finances.
 For example, during the recession of 2008, we had a freeze on raises at my place of employment.
 Even if there may be setbacks now, at the very least, you can be made aware and plan accordingly.
 Also, you will be more aware of when increases are projected to be available again.
 Because I was aware of this freeze, I knew to project my income to remain the same (with my place of employment) indefinitely and to make the best use of it a.k.a. maximizing my income.
 If I wanted to bring in more income, I knew it wasn’t going to come from my current job and could find other ways to bring in more rather than waiting and hoping due to lack of knowledge.

-• If your employment has not been negatively impacted by the effects of the pandemic, it will be a bit easier for you to be direct with your employer about how to move up in position and income.
+• If your employment has not been negatively impacted by the effects of the pandemic and current policies, it will be a bit easier for you to be direct with your employer about how to move up in position and income.
 If you are already doing the work now, then you should be able to easily prove yourself regarding obtaining promotions and/or increases in your income.
 If you are not aware of what is required of you to obtain certain positions, you can now get on the same page with your employer about what they expect.
 You can find out if you are required to take more classes or obtain specific certifications or a higher degree.
 It can be easy to get comfortable and not seek out these opportunities if your job is secure.
 And, there is nothing wrong with that, especially if you are happy.
 For those who want to build wealth more quickly, not seeking out ways to increase your income will cause you to remain stagnant.

 • If you have a job that provides excellent benefits, you are blessed.
 Take advantage of them!
 For example, if your employer offers 401K matching, MAX IT OUT!
 This is by far the best retirement investment opportunity.
 If you are not aware of what matching from your employer is, this means they will match the amount you contribute.
 For example, a previous employer of mine automatically provided a percentage of my income toward my 401K.
 On top of that, they matched any amount (up to a certain amount) that I put into my 401K.
 That means, my investment was doubled AND compounded with interest!
 Again, if your employer offers matching, MAX IT OUT!
 I can’t stress this enough!
 (I cover more on investments in another post.)
 Now that I made that clear, review with your employer what other benefits they provide.
 For example, some employers have certain tiers based on position, income, or seniority level.
 Within those tiers, they can provide varying benefits.
 For example, you may have to be in a certain tier to receive medical benefits.
 Whatever the case, making yourself aware of what your employer offers gives you the opportunity to maximize the benefits they provide.